Early and Late Buzzards: Comparing Different Approaches for Quantile-based Multiple Testing in Heavy-Tailed Wildlife Research Data: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We have compared different approaches to solve one-sided and two-sided multiple testing problems regarding one or more quantiles simultaneously.
 To this end we have presented and extended two Bonferroni-adjusted methods, an asymptotic and a permutation approach, and an asymptotic and a bootstrap multiple contrast testing procedure in a comparable multiple testing framework for two-sided and non-inferiority hypotheses.
 As a motivation for this kind of testing problems we gave a non-inferiority example from ecology, which deals with hatch dates in context of climate change.
 To investigate the behaviour of the methods we have conducted an intensive simulation study.
-Here, our main motivation was to compare Bonferroni-adjustement and MCTPs in context of testing regarding quantiles.
-In-line with \cite{vanderweele_desirable_2019} we have found out that the Bonferroni-adjustment can be conservative, but when combined with a permutation approach it performs better than its reputation.
-The often-read claim that the Bonferroni method is too conservative \citep{gordon_control_2007}, cannot be confirmed when inferring quantiles.
+Here, our main motivation was to compare Bonferroni adjustement and MCTPs in context of testing regarding quantiles.
+In-line with \cite{vanderweele_desirable_2019} we have found out that the Bonferroni adjustment can be conservative, but when combined with a permutation approach in the situation of small sample sizes it performs better than its reputation.
+The often-read claim that the Bonferroni method is in general too conservative \citep{gordon_control_2007}, cannot be confirmed when inferring quantiles.
 We also wanted to ask the question whether the MCTPs are less conservative and have more power than Bonferroni-adjusted approaches.
-Our clear answer in this quantile-based setting is: no. This is because of the behaviour of the Bonferroni-adjusted permutation approach, which is very stable.
+Our clear answer in this quantile-based setting with small samples is: no. This is because of the behaviour of the Bonferroni-adjusted permutation approach, which is very stable.
 Independently from the considered distributions, the covariance structure or the sample sizes, its empirical FWER-control was quite accurate and there was almost no power loss compared to the MCTPs.
+In contrast to the asymptotic and resampling-based MCTP-approaches the permutation-based method does not seem to need bigger sample sizes to work well.
+For both small and large samples, the resampling-based methods show a clear improvement in the test performance.